CallumReay21/AboutSummary/README.md

 **Long Term Objectives**

-Build and integrate working real world software applications with testing. further develop the proficiency in new and present programming languages including tools.
+Build and integrate working real world software applications with testing. further develop the proficiency in new and present programming languages including improved programmer tools.

 **Programming Languages**